Wen-qqi/Wen-qqi/README.md

 -->

 ## 🔭 Currently Working On:
-**Break Through Tech AI – Fall AI Studio Project**
+**Break Through Tech AI – Fall AI Studio Project with Meta**

-Details coming soon...
+Buiding a language model that detects demographic biases in NLP datasets, contributing to fairness and transparency in AI

+* **Tech Stack:** Python, Hugging Face, BERT
+* **Learnings:** Exploring and preprocessing datasets, Finetuning a langauge model to identify demographic biases, Building evaluation tools and metrics for assessing bias in model output

 ## 🛠 Technical Skills: